SebastienPoncelet/django-setup-practise/Recipe.md

 - Create models according to section 2.
 - Register models in <app_name> admin.py to allow admin interface.
 - Migrate the DB according to section 3.
+- Make unit tests for models according to section 6.
 - Setup the django admin according to section 4.
 - Install and setup JWT according to section 5.
 - Create views according to section 3.